-The components of the target total direct compensation opportunity for each executive set by the Committee annually are short-term cash compensation (annual base salary and target non-equity incentives) and long-term equity compensation (stock options and RSUs).
-The Committee generally allocates between total cash compensation and equity compensation based on the analysis provided by its compensation consultants to be competitive with the Comparison Data and the Industry Group.
+The components of the target total direct compensation opportunity for each executive set by the Committee annually are shortterm cash compensation (annual base salary and target non-equity incentives) and long-term equity compensation (stock options and RSUs).
+The Committee generally allocates between total cash compensation and equity compensation to be competitive with the Comparison Data and the Industry Group.
 The Committee also considers historical compensation levels, relative compensation levels among VF's senior executives, and VF's corporate performance as compared to performance of companies in VF's Industry Group.